Disquiet

 Length: The length is entirely up to the participant.

-Title/Tag: When posting your track, please include “disquiet0278″ in the title of the track, and where applicable (on SoundCloud, for example) as a tag.
+Title/Tag: When posting your track, please include “disquiet0278” in the title of the track, and where applicable (on SoundCloud, for example) as a tag.

 Upload: When participating in this project, post one finished track with the project tag, and be sure to include a description of your process in planning, composing, and recording it.
 This description is an essential element of the communicative process inherent in the Disquiet Junto.
 Photos, video, and lists of equipment are always appreciated.